 Use Facebook and/or other forms of social media like Meetup.
 Make sure you include all information, including the date, time and location.
 Don’t delay on this, as the event page is a space that will allow potential participants to plan their calendars, and ask questions in the weeks prior to the event.

 4. Add content +

-Copy and paste details from main event page to your new event page.
+Copy and paste details from main event page and the campaign guide to your new event page.
 Revise details to make locally appropriate.
-Read through the first Pinned Post on the Main Event Page for the latest updates.

 5. Promote +